dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 ### [Redpill Everything That Moves](#my-life-is-a-rigged-game-redpill-everything-that-moves)

 How is it paying off to have assassinated my career?
-If you hadn't done that, I'd have been so fucking busy with my head down, I'd never have become a philosopher, nor would I ever have the time to look at so much information online.
+If you hadn't done that, I'd never have been so fucking busy with my head down, I'd never have become a philosopher, nor would I ever have the time to look at so much information online.
 All your operations to control me have backfired.
 All these people placed on me for security have been incompetent at best, as they're incredibly susceptible to exactly the kind of disinformation that's blinding this entire nation.
 At worst, they've lied to you for job security in national security.